 Important: This command removes the specified packages and any packages that depend on any of the specified packages.
 If you want to skip this dependency checking and remove just the requested packages, add the –force option.
 However, this may break your environment, so use this option with caution.

-We recommend that you install the most current release of Open-CE, however, if you have an earlier version installed, you can find information below:
+We recommend that you install the most current release of Open-CE.
+However, if you need or have installed an earlier version, you can find information below.

 Open-CE Release 1.11.0